WebOrigami/docs/src/content/framework/intro1.md

 ## Select a data representation

 Given our task statement, there are many ways we could represent the data we'll need.
-For now, let's pick the simplest possible representation that will work: a tiny data file listing the people on the team.
+For now, let's pick the simplest possible representation that will work: a tiny data file listing the names of the people on the team.

 First, create a new folder called `src` at the root of the project.

-Using the StackBlitz code editor or (if running locally) you're preferred code editor, create a file called `team.yaml` in the `src` folder.
+Using the StackBlitz code editor or (if running locally) your preferred code editor, create a file called `team.yaml` in the `src` folder.

-Type a set of names into this `team.yaml` file using the YAML format below.
-You don't have to use the stock names — _this tutorial will be much more amusing to you if you type the names of your own teammates or family members!_
+Type some set of names into this `team.yaml` file using the YAML format below. _You don't have to use these stock names._ This tutorial will be **much** more entertaining if you type the names of your own teammates or family members!

 ```\yaml
 {{ intro/team.yaml }}